MiamiOH-CSE274/Portfolio/README.md

 the node you are trying to insert.
 Removing an item is the same running time as adding an item for both lists, so when it comes to adding/removing, a linked list beats array-based lists with running times of O(1) vs O(n).
 If you are setting the value of an item that already exists, array-based lists can do this in O(1) time because you just have to use find (O(1)) to get the item you want to change and update its value; with an iterator, linked lists can also do set in O(1) time because you just have to update the value pointed to by the iterator, without an iterator, you would need to call find() which is O(n), which would make set also O(n).
-For both, size can be stored internally as an integer value, so get_size would be O(1)
+For both, size can be stored internally as an integer value, so size would be O(1)

 ```
 | array-based | linked list | linked list (iterator) |